 There are so many ways to find acting work so you’re able to do what you love, build up your CV, and make yourself more appealing to prospective agents in the future.

-So, lets explore the numerous ways you can get acting work without an agent.
+So, let’s dive into the numerous ways you can get acting work without representation and kickstart your journey as a self-represented, working actor.

 Casting Sites

-The best way I’ve found to use these sites is to make sure you have professional headshots on your page, as well as a showreel or a number of monologues on your page (go for around three monologues).
-Then, simply set a time aside every day to check what casting notices have been posted.
+The best way I’ve found to use these sites is to make sure you have professional headshots on your page, as well as a showreel or a number of monologues (go for around three).

 Spotlight